 To really fill in the blanks, Hailes recommends requesting all necessary background checks as a matter of course.

-Depending on the demands of the job, police checks, traffic and licence checks, and predictive psychometric testing can all be used to help eliminate mis-hires and protect your brand’s reputation.
+Depending on the demands of the job, police checks, traffic and license checks, and predictive psychometric testing can all be used to help eliminate mis-hires and protect your brand’s reputation.

 The added bonus of implementing these practices?
 You won’t be wasting time, money and resources replacing people who shouldn’t have been hired in the first place.